Nigeria-South Africa relations blossom again

-Few months ago, some sad incidents saw Nigeria and South Africa, two African giants almost going against each other.
+A few months ago, some sad incidents saw Nigeria-South Africa, two African giants almost going against each other.
 That period witnessed attacks on lives and properties across both countries, as well as, the height of fake news and videos spreading on social media, which unfortunately escalated the situation.

 Time, they say ‘is the healer of all wounds’, and rightly, the healing process long commenced with the state visits by the leadership of the two countries, starting with the three-day state visit of President Muhammadu Buhari to South Africa in October, where the Nigerian president signed a wide range of bilateral agreements with his South African counterpart.